 Our nation, and our local communities, need to focus on decreasing opiate use and opioid abuse through comprehensive efforts in Research, Education and Enforcement.
 The Federal government’s response to the opioid abuse crisis has primarily been through the U.S. Department of Health and Human Services (HHS.)
 HHS is focusing its efforts on providing support for cutting-edge research on pain relief and addiction.
 The HHS is slowly advancing better practices for effective pain management.

 The National Institutes of Health (NIH), our country’s leading medical research organization, is working to solve the opioid abuse crisis.
 It is doing so by discovering new and better ways to prevent opioid misuse, treat opioid abuse disorders, and manage chronic pain.
 In 2017, NIH met with major pharmaceutical companies and academic research centers.
 They discussed existing safe, effective, non-addictive strategies to manage chronic pain.
 They also focused on new, innovative medications and technologies.
-This was designed to treat opioid abuse disorders, improved overdose prevention and reversal interventions to save lives and support recovery.
+This was designed to treat opioid abuse disorders, improve overdose prevention and reverse interventions to save lives and support recovery.

 What if Relief Didn’t Depend on Drugs, But Actually Addressed the Root Cause of Pain?

 The March 28, 2018 issue of The Journal of the American Medical Association highlights an interview with Robert Kerns, PhD.
-It focused on “Researching Non-Drug Approaches to Pain Management.”
+It focused on “Researching Non-Drug Approaches to Pain Management”.
 This assessment of non-drug pain relief only included approaches that “have sufficient evidence to suggest their potential value.”
 The first technique mentioned was Chiropractic.
 Chiropractic and spinal manipulation are an “evidence-based approach” to effective pain management.

 In July 2017, The Annals of Thoracic Surgery, published by The Society of Thoracic Surgeons, reported that “The combination of standard care with spinal manipulation is effective in inducing pain relief and functional recovery, and significantly improves the management of patients after heart surgery with sternotomy.’’
 After “open-heart surgery”, chiropractic care helped.